kiyui/dont-reinvent-bicycle/content/code/9-rewriting-night-light.md

 ### Copy of Copy of Final final asdasda Copy (3).psd

 Thus concludes the night light slider rewrite.
-With the [GNOME 3.38 release](https://www.gnome.org/news/2020/09/gnome-3-38-released/) came the habitual ["Not working with $version" report](https://github.com/kiyui/gnome-shell-night-light-slider-extension/issues/70) and thus a rush for me to complete all bug fixes and the preferences panel.
+With the [GNOME 3.38 release](https://www.gnome.org/news/2020/09/gnome-3-38-released/) came the habitual ["Not working with $version" report](https://codeberg.org/kiyui/gnome-shell-night-light-slider-extension/issues/70) and thus a rush for me to complete all bug fixes and the preferences panel.

-The PR for the entire rewrite (including the preferences panel) is available [on GitHub](https://github.com/kiyui/gnome-shell-night-light-slider-extension/pull/68) or to download as a ZIP from [here]({static}/download/rewriting-night-light/night-light-slider.timur@linux.com.zip).
+The PR for the entire rewrite (including the preferences panel) is available on ~~GitHub~~ [Codeberg](https://codeberg.org/kiyui/gnome-shell-night-light-slider-extension/pulls/68) or to download as a ZIP from [here]({static}/download/rewriting-night-light/night-light-slider.timur@linux.com.zip).

 This article would be followed up by a write-up of the preferences panel rewrite.